sanskrit/raw_etexts_english/blogs/manasataramgini/2005-11-15_a-description-of-abhinavagupta-by-madhuraja-yogin.md

 +++
-title = "A description of abhinavagupta by madhurAjaxa0yogin"
+title = "A description of abhinavagupta by madhurAja yogin"

 +++
 One of the greatest tantrics of all times was the prolific trika savant